 Time for Teachers To Find That Relaxation Moment

-Well, the holiday break is finally here and you definitely deserve to recharge your energy from so much that you give to your students day in and day out.
+Well, the winter break is finally here and you definitely deserve to recharge your energy from so much that you give to your students day in and day out.

 Here is an easy and rejuvenating breathing technique you can use anytime to bring you to that relaxing moment within.